shivam887423/Cardiovascular-Risk-Prediction/README.md

 # Problem Statement
 The dataset is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
 The classification goal is to predict whether the patient has a 10-year risk of future coronary heart disease (CHD).
 The dataset provides the patients’ information.
 It includes over 4,000 records and 15 attributes.
 Each attribute is a potential risk factor.
 There are both demographic, behavioural, and medical risk factors.
 Attributes includes various factors based on the mentioned three categories like sex, age, diabetes, TenYearCHD, is_smoking, etc. For this project, we have used various analysing techniques which includes Data acquisition, Data Description, Missing values imputation, Graphical Representation, Modelling, etc.

+# Project Summary
+The goal of this project was to use machine learning techniques to predict the 10-year risk of future coronary heart disease (CHD) in patients using data from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
+The dataset provided information on over 4,000 patients and included 15 attributes, each representing a potential risk factor for CHD.
+These attributes included demographic, behavioral, and medical risk factors.

+To prepare the data for analysis, extensive preprocessing was performed to clean and transform the data.
+This included handling missing values using median, mode, and KNN imputation techniques, as well as identifying and removing outliers using the Interquartile Range (IQR) method.
+Skewed continuous variables were also transformed using log and square root transformations to reduce skewness and improve model performance.